SayagoDev/learning-javascript/README.md

 👆 Three different ways of writting functions, but they all work in a similar way receive **input** data, **transform** data, and then **output** data.

+# JavaScript In The Browser (DOM)

+**What is the DOM?**
+**DOCUMENT OBJECT MODEL:** Structured representation of HTML documents.
+Allows JavaScript to access HTML elements and styles to manipulate them.